This post is also available in: Italiano (Italian)

 Fushimi Inari Taisha facts

 We visited the Fushimi Inari shrine during our three days in Kyoto.
+It was our second favorite shrine in Japan, right after the Itsukushima shrine in Miyajima.
 Sure, everyone is always talking about the amazing tunnels made of 1000 torii gates (just like they always talk about the deer at Nara Park), but in our opinion there’s so much more to this place.
 You get out of the train station and on the other side of the road you see this impressive Japanese torii gate, bright, huge and surrounded by statues of the Inari fox, portrayed in different ways.
 It’s more than enough to leave you gaping at such beauty, whether you visit on a bright, sunny day or when it’s covered in snow.

 Fushimi Inari Taisha is a famous shrine in Kyoto: on Instagram there are over 74,000 pictures showing the thousand torii gates.
 We can well say that it’s one of the most popular instagrammable spots in Japan, but more often than not tourists tend to forget that this is a sacred place, not only a cool area to take the perfect insta-shot (please, be respectful!).